jmnarloch/ribbon-discovery-filter-spring-cloud-starter/README.md

 ## Features

-Allows to specify the criteria based on which the Ribbon servers will chosen during runtime.
-It will affect the list of servers provided for instance through Eureka and allow to filter them based on for instance presence of specific setting.
+Allows to specify the criteria based on which the Ribbon load balanced servers lists will chosen during runtime.
+It will affect the list of servers provided for instance through Eureka and allow to filter them based on presence of specific settings.

 ## Setup